-- ETHC_6 Students feel they can go to senior administrators to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face. - ETHC_5 Students feel they can go to faculty members to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face - ETHC_7 Students feel they can go to student affairs professionals to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face. - ETHC_8 Students feel they can go to students to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face.
+- 1. ETHC_5 Students feel they can go to faculty members to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face. - 2.
+ETHC_6 Students feel they can go to senior administrators to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face - 3.
+ETHC_7 - Students feel they can go to student affairs professionals to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face. - 4.
+ETHC_8 - Students feel they can go to students to discuss questions or concerns they have about their own ethical and moral thinking and the challenges they face.